verrazzano/docs/content/en/docs/setup/upgrade/perform.md

 Alternatively, you can upgrade the Verrazzano installation using the following steps.
 1. Update the `Verrazzano` resource to the desired version.

-      To upgrade the Verrazzano components, you must update the `version` field in your `Verrazzano` resource spec to match the version supported by the platform operator to which you upgraded and apply it to the cluster.
+      To upgrade the Verrazzano components, you must update the `version` field in your `Verrazzano` resource specification to match the version supported by the platform operator to which you upgraded and apply it to the cluster.

-      The value of the `version` field in the resource spec must be a [Semantic Versioning](https://semver.org/) value corresponding to a valid [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).
+      The value of the `version` field in the resource specification must be a [Semantic Versioning](https://semver.org/) value corresponding to a valid Verrazzano [release version](https://github.com/verrazzano/verrazzano/releases/).

       To update the resource, do one of the following: